ayushvrma93/p0/calendarly/README.md

 [//]: # (- A user can make some of their own time slots as un-blockable.)
 - Finding overlap in schedule between 2 users.
-- See availability of users(max 5), using email id for next n-days.
+- See availability of users, using email id for given start and end time range.
 - Book a meeting.
 - If a person's slot is already booked for a given time slot, we can still book it, the respondee has to decide which booking they have to entertain.